Mike has worked at WVEC since 1985, as an assignment editor, show producer, sports and news anchor, general assignment reporter and photographer.

 Mike won a Regional Emmy from the National Capital Chesapeake Bay Chapter of the National Academy of Television Arts and Sciences for News Special, "BRAC Battle: Target Hampton Roads" (2006); and Emmy nominations for: Documentary "Stretched Too Thin" (U.S. Air Force Operations in Saudi Arabia-1999); Public Affairs Program "The Healing Journey (U.S. Army search for M.I.A. remains in Vietnam-2000); Public Affairs Program, "20th Annual Navy Christmas" (2006); and Documentary-Topical "Navy Christmas at Home and Abroad" (2007).

 Mike is a native of Rhode Island, a 1977 graduate of Annandale High School in Fairfax, VA, and a 1985 graduate of Old Dominion University, where he served as Editor-in-Chief of the student newspaper, The Mace & Crown.
 He also attended George Mason University (1979).
-He and his wife Donna live in Virginia Beach with their two children, Kate and Erik.
+He and his wife Donna live in Virginia Beach, and they have two children.